Hunter McElrea: 2024

 Prior to the twelfth round of the 2024 IndyCar Series, Dale Coyne Racing announced that it had signed McElrea to contest the Toronto IndyCar race in their No. 18 Honda.
 McElrea showed good pace throughout the weekend, but ultimately retired during the race, finishing 24th.

+2026

+On 27 March 2026, Ed Carpenter Racing hired McElrea as its reserve driver for the 2026 IndyCar Series.